junusmaharadze/pytorch-CycleGAN-and-pix2pix/DamageGAN_README.md

 After each epoch, generated sample images from train and val will be saved under `interim_results/model_name`, and the classification results will be saved under `gan_eval/gan_eval.csv`.

-The concurrent classifier evaluation can be set off with the option `--classifier_evaluation False`.
+The concurrent classifier evaluation can be set off with the option `--classifier_evaluation False` in `scripts/pix2pix_satellite.sh`.